fraqs/rabbitmq.consumer-producer-routing/README.md

 yarn con <routing key>
 ```

-> multiple consumers can be started with different routing keys.
+> Multiple consumers can be started with different routing keys.

 ### 4. Start a Producer